 Research

-I am currently working under the advisement of Drs.
+In my time at UAlbany, I worked under the advisement of Drs.
 Andrea Lopez Lang and Zheng Wu.

-One of my current research objectives is to examine how features of the stratospheric polar vortex (SPVMD) can be used as model diagnostics for forecasting wintertime temperature extremes.
-Funded by NOAA, my SPVMD work can be found on GitHub.
+One of my research objectives was to examine how features of the stratospheric polar vortex (SPVMD) can be used as model diagnostics for forecasting wintertime temperature extremes.
+Funded by NOAA, my stratospheric polar vortex ellipse diagnostic work can be found on GitHub.
+This work was also published in 2026.

-I am also using machine learning methods and artificial intelligence to examine "window of opportunity" forecasts provided by features from stratosphere-troposphere coupled dynamics.
+I also used machine learning methods and artificial intelligence to examine high-conviction signals and "window of opportunity" forecasts provided by features from stratosphere-troposphere coupled dynamics.

 Presentations

 A full list of my presentations can be found on my CV.
-Please feel free to view the materials from my most recent presentation from December 2024.
+Please feel free to view the materials from my final student presentation from January 2026.
 Please reach out to me with any questions.

 Curriculum Vitae

-I am pleased to announce that I accepted a fellowship through the NOAA WPO Innovation for Next Generation Scientists (WINGS) program.
+I am pleased to announce that I was awarded the NOAA WPO Innovation for Next Generation Scientists (WINGS) fellowship in mid-2025.

 Outreach

-Beyond research, outreach and engagement for Atmospheric Science is a large aspect of my graduate career.
+Beyond research, outreach and engagement for Atmospheric Science was a large aspect of my graduate career.
 I served as the Department of Atmospheric and Environmental Science's (DAES) Outreach Program Coordinator for the 2021/2022 through 2024/2025 academic years.
-As of September 2025, I am very honored to announce that I was awarded the 2025/2026 DAES Distinguished Service Award.
+In September 2025, I was very honored to accept the 2025/2026 DAES Distinguished Service Award.

-I am also very involved with the American Meteorological Society — serving on multiple student volunteer committees since 2019.
+I also remain very involved with the American Meteorological Society — serving on multiple volunteer committees since 2019.

 If you are interested in organizing an education outreach event with DAES, please email daesoutreach@albany.edu.